dcu/gitd/README.md

-# Git Server Written in Go
+# gitd: Git Server Written in Go

+## Installing gitd

+To install gitd run the following project:

+    go get github.com/dcu/gitd

 ## Running the server

-To run this project just type the following command:
+Then start the server using the following command:

-    $ GOPATH=$PWD go run bin/gitsrv.go

-From the project root.
+    gitd

 ## Pending stuff

 - Security.
-- Run in background and generate pid file.
 - Config options.